 Frequently Asked Questions

-The Hemp Feed Coalition has worked with researchers at Kansas State University, Oregon State University, North Dakota State University, Tarleton State University, Tuskegee, and Colorado State University on hemp feed research projects in the past 3 years.
+The Hemp Feed Coalition has worked with researchers at Kansas State University, Oregon State University, North Dakota State University, Tarleton State University, Tuskegee, Central State University, and Colorado State University on hemp feed research projects in the past 5 years.
 Many international groups are also studying the effects of hemp feed on various species.

 From an animal health standpoint, what are the benefits to feeding hemp to animals?
 What are the potential drawbacks?